 This trend began to reverse dramatically the following year with the outbreak of the Great War.
-By 1916 the number of passengers departing from British and Irish ports had decreased six fold to 113,508.
-The flowing year this number dropped even further to around 45,000 and by 1918, only 38,864 passengers were recorded, nearly a 20 fold decrease over just five years.
+By 1916, the number of passengers departing from British and Irish ports had decreased six-fold to 113,508.
+The following year this number dropped even further to around 45,000 and by 1918, only 38,864 passengers were recorded, nearly a 20-fold decrease over just five years.

 With war finally at an end, travel rates exploded in 1919 with over 247,000 departures.
 This number steadily increased throughout the roaring 20s before peaking in 1927.